The 2016 Regional Competition has concluded

 #5 goggles may be substituted for the less rigorous #2 goggles.

 We are an entirely volunteer, 501(C)(3) non-profit organization.
-Without the support of the people and organizations below, this Competition could not take place.
-These donations cover the costs of materials, fossil kits, insurance, trophies, medals, ribbons, etc. We are incredibly grateful for their support.
+These donations cover the costs of materials, fossil kits, insurance, trophies, medals, ribbons, etc. We are incredibly grateful for everybody's support.
+This Competition could not take place without the support of the people and organizations below and people like you.
+Just press the "Donate" Button below to offer your support!

 Perry and Phyllis Feuer Grant - $10,000